julius-andreasson/ALP/README.md

 - Custom instruction names and codes
 - Automatic conversion from decimal to binary
 - Comments
-- Flag system for line jumps
+- Label system for line jumps